Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 What benefits can I expect from working with a therapist?

 A number of benefits are available from participating in psychotherapy.
 Oftentimes the therapeutic relationship, which is built around the idea of unconditional acceptance and trust, is the most helpful part of the process.
 Others find it helpful just to know that someone understands.
 Therapy can also provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 To a certain extent, the benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Some more specific benefits of therapy are:

--Developing skills for improving your relationships
+-Developed skills for improving their relationships

 -Improving communication and listening skills